MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ## Overview of Walkie Talkie

-The Walkie Talkie app in Teams provides instant push-to-talk (PTT) communication for your team and is available on Android and iOS.
-Walkie Talkie allows users to connect with their team using the same underlying channels they're members of.
+The Walkie Talkie app in Teams provides instant push-to-talk (PTT) communication for your teams and is available on Android and iOS devices.
+Walkie Talkie allows users to connect with their team using the same underlying Teams channels they're members of.

 Only users who connect to Walkie Talkie in a channel become participants and can communicate with each other by using PTT.
 Users continue to receive transmissions until they tap **Stop listening**.
 Walkie Talkie supports communicating in standard, open channels.
 It doesn't support or work on shared and private channels.